the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 ## Changelog

+#### 6.3.0 / 2019-10-04
+* structural reorganization of plugin
+* update WordPress and PHP requirements to align with The Events Calendar
+* remove `GLOB_BRACE` as unneeded and limiting [#108](https://github.com/afragen/the-events-calendar-category-colors/pull/108), thanks @DakuTree

 #### 6.2.0
 * add filter to set options hash, hopefully this solves an issue with load balancers not having current files